 Burnt Orange Dip

-A dip powder shade with some slight shimmer will have your nails looking chic and subtle—rather than overly sparkly.
+A dip powder shade with some slight shimmer will have your nails looking chic and subtle.

 We always love earth tone-inspired nails—and this neutral, "sand dune" shade is our new favorite.

-These nail color is sunshine in a bottle.
+This dip powder nail color idea is sunshine in a bottle.
+We love how it coordinates with the sheer sunglasses.

 A stark white that you won't have to worry about sheerness with?
 Yes, please.
 The multiple layers of dip powder prevent those pesky "I-didn't-think-this-color-would-be-so-faint" moments.